Frequently Asked Questions

 Who needs to take Safe Church Training?

-- Appendix A of the Model Policies for the Protection of Children and Youth and the Model Policies for the Protection of Vulnerable Adults is a table outlining who should attend Safe Church Training and which modules they should take.
+Appendix A of the Model Policies for the Protection of Children and Youth and the Model Policies for the Protection of Vulnerable Adults is a table outlining who should attend Safe Church Training and which modules they should take.
 Appendix A was generated by The Episcopal Church and applies to all Episcopalians in The Episcopal Church.
+You can find them here in the Policies folder.

 How long is the Safe Church Training?